SixLabors/docs/articles/imagesharp/colorandeffects.md

 # Color and Effects

+Color adjustments are where many small ImageSharp processors start to feel composable instead of isolated.
+You can reach for named helpers like `Grayscale()` and `Sepia()`, or drop down to [`ColorMatrix`](xref:SixLabors.ImageSharp.ColorMatrix) when you want to express the transformation yourself.

 ImageSharp includes a wide range of processors for tonal adjustment, color transforms, and simple stylistic effects.
 Common entry points include `Grayscale()`, `Sepia()`, `Brightness()`, `Contrast()`, `Hue()`, `Saturate()`, and `Opacity()`.
 Under the hood, many of these effects are expressed as a [`ColorMatrix`](xref:SixLabors.ImageSharp.ColorMatrix) and applied with [`Filter()`](xref:SixLabors.ImageSharp.Processing.FilterExtensions.Filter*).

 ## Convert to Grayscale